 The basic method of liquidity measurement involves estimating and comparing all future cash inflows and outflows based on balance sheet and off-balance sheet items at different time intervals, with the aim of identifying potential shortfalls of liquid assets, both in the conditions of regular operations and in the conditions of stress events or liquidity crisis.
 Within liquidity risk measures, Group monitors regulatory LCR (Liquidity coverage ratio) and NSFR (Net stable funding ratio).
-LCR and NSFR were within regulatory prescribed limits during 2022 within the Group.
+LCR and NSFR were within regulatory prescribed limits during 2023 within the Group.
+At the begging of 2023, monitoring and daily calculation of LCR and NSFR ratios have been introduced.